rclone/rclone/README.md

 ```
       --bwlimit=0: Bandwidth limit in kBytes/s, or use suffix k|M|G
       --checkers=8: Number of checkers to run in parallel.
+      -c, --checksum=false: Skip based on checksum, not mod-time & size
       --config="~/.rclone.conf": Config file.
       --contimeout=1m0s: Connect timeout
   -n, --dry-run=false: Do a trial run with no permanent changes